Class Training

 Open Pre-Event Training

-The Class runs specific pre-event training ahead of the majority of our events, including the RYA Youth Nationals.
-The purpose of this training is to enable sailors to experience the venue ahead of racing; whilst the conditions are likely to be different the club facilities, launching locations and natural hazards will be the same.
+The Class works with some specific independent coaches to run specific pre-event training ahead of some larger events, including the RYA Youth Nationals and Class Nationals The purpose of this training is to enable sailors to experience the venue ahead of racing, whilst the conditions are likely to be different the club facilities, launching locations and natural hazards will be the same.
 This means that sailors have less "unknowns" when they turn up for racing and can concentrate on that.
 It also enables boats to be left, making travel arrangements easier.
-At open pre-event training sailors will be split into smaller groups; there is no single format for doing this; it will depend on the weekend and what the aims of the training is.
-Regardless of what group a sailor is placed in all sailors will come together for racing at the end of each day.

 Other Training